amancapy/neuralang/README.md

 # neuralang

-overview/plan: small deepRL agents evolve to communicate with "sound". includes basic 2d physics with collision resolution built from scratch, rendered using the piston crate.
+overview/plan: small deepRL agents evolve to communicate with "sound". includes basic 2d physics with collision resolution built from scratch, rendered using the ggez library.